-The Petitioner may inspect and copy (at his/herthe Petitioner's own expense) any documentary information relevant to the charges that the Body Whose Decision Prompted the Hearing has in its possession or under its control.
-The Body Whose Decision Prompted the Hearing may inspect and copy (at its expense) any documentary information relevant to the charges that the Petitioner has in his/herthe Petitioner's possession or under <a href="https://historycommons.org/histo
+The Petitioner may inspect and copy (at the Petitioner's own expense) any documentary information relevant to the charges that the Body Whose Decision Prompted the Hearing has in its possession or under its control.
+The Body Whose Decision Prompted the Hearing may inspect and copy (at its expense) any documentary information relevant to the charges that the Petitioner has in the Petitioner's possession or under the Petitioner's control.
+The request for discovery shall be fulfilled as soon as practicable.
+Failure to comply with reasonable discovery requests at least twenty (20) days prior to the hearing shall be good cause for a continuance of the hearing.
+The Petitioner may not retain or possess unredacted medical records that contain any protected health information, and any unredacted records must be kept securely during the Hearing process.